 You Enemy Card de jour is the Search Ghost (are we still pretending the Search Ghost belongs in Monstro?), which gives you the ability to Drain HP from enemies with attacks, though “enemies will drop fewer items.”
 This is another instance of the localization using the wrong term for a game concept – I believe that by “items” they mean EXP orbs, as enemies don’t drop anything else!
 Despite the weaknesses of the deck, Parasite Cage is no threat at all.

 Dark Mode is a transformation for Riku, which puts him back in his dark armour.
 Given the way the Reload Card in Sora’s story seems to draw its mechanics from early Dragon Ball Z fighting games, perhaps we should have expected someone to transform before the game was over.
-To kick into Dark Mode, you need to collect a number of Dark Points, which are both similar and dissimilar to the DP you’ve been upgrading on level-ups.
-I really wish they had just given them different names but I can see why they didn’t at the same time, it could have gone either way and someone would still be confused.
+To kick into Dark Mode, you need to collect a number of Dark Points, which are both similar and dissimilar to the DP stat you’ve been upgrading on level-ups.
+I really wish they had just given them different names, but I can see why they didn’t at the same time.
+It could have gone either way and someone would still be confused.

-At the start of a battle, you have no Dark Points, and gain Dark Points whenever you break an enemy card (outside of a Duel).
+At the start of a battle, you have no Dark Points, and gain them whenever you break an enemy card (outside of a Duel).
 You must break the card with a superior card, not a draw, as you will gain as many Dark Points as there was a difference between your cards and the enemy’s: so if you broke a 3 with a 5, you’ll gain 2 points.
 Breaking an enemy attack with a 0 card nets you the whole value of the broken card or combo, great for boss Sleights.
 Once you get 30 points, you enter Dark Mode, supposing your opponent doesn’t break your winning card during the Dark Mode animation.
 That probably sounds picky and unlikely, but you’ll often reach Dark Mode by using a 0 card that can be broken by anything, so it happens time and time again.
-Sadly, you’ll lose whatever attack you were making at the time, which is all sorts of trouble if you were trying to use King Mickey to heal.
+Sadly, transforming into Dark Mode causes you to lose whatever attack you made to go over 30 points, which is all sorts of trouble if you were trying to use King Mickey to heal.
 Try to heal only when the enemy doesn’t have a card on the field!